LennartEnns/sound-tree/README.md

 At the end of a round, the average score of each player is shown, starting with the last place.

 #### Karaoke Customization
-Set the `MAX_ERROR_SEMITONES` constant in [`mainfuncsKaraoke.py`](./not_main/mainfuncsKaraoke.py) to specify how high the average semitones deviation of a melody should be in order to caused a score of 0.
+Set the `MAX_ERROR_SEMITONES` constant in [`mainfuncsKaraoke.py`](./not_main/mainfuncsKaraoke.py) to specify how high the average semitones deviation of a melody should be in order to get a score of 0 (i.e., the lower you set this, the more "strict" the scoring will become).

 ### Customization
 You can pass different parameters to the `run` functions invoked in the `main-(...).py` scripts.